PeterBlenessy/pomodoros/README.md

 # Pomodoros

-Yet another Pomodoro timer application for your Mac, Windows and Linux, based on Electron
+Yet another Pomodoro timer application for your Mac, Windows and Linux, based on Electron.

 ## Initial setup